pierluigi-failla/pipesnake/README.md

-`pipenskae.transformers.combiner` | `Combiner` | Apply user function to a column or a set of columns `pipenskae.transformers.combiner` | `Roller` | Apply the provided function rolling within a given window `pipenskae.transformers.converter` | `Category2Number` | Convert categorical to number `pipenskae.transformers.dropper` | `DropDuplicates` | Drop duplicated rows and/or cols
-`pipenskae.transformers.dropper` | `DropNanCols` | Drop cols with nans
-`pipenskae.transformers.dropper` | `DropNanRows` | Drop rows with nans
+`pipenskae.transformers.combiner` | `Combiner` | Apply user function to a column or a set of columns `pipenskae.transformers.combiner` | `Roller` | Apply the provided function rolling within a given window `pipenskae.transformers.converter` | `Category2Number` | Convert categorical to number `pipenskae.transformers.deeplearning` | `LSTMPacker` | Pack rows in order to be used as input for LSTM networks `pipenskae.transformers.dropper` | `DropDuplicates` | Drop duplicated rows and/or cols `pipenskae.transformers.dropper` | `DropNanCols` | Drop cols with nans `pipenskae.transformers.dropper` | `DropNanRows` | Drop rows with nans